 If you would like to take a Goethe Institut exam, please note the following: For the Zertifikat A1, A2, B1, B2, C1, C2.1, C2.2, C2+ we prepare you with our exam preparation courses.
 Additionally, we organize your exam date at a co-operating exam centre.

 Do classes take place on public holidays?

 According to our terms and conditions, no group classes are offered on Sundays or public holidays: no courses on public holidays, no charge for bank holidays.
-You only pay for the group lessons that actually take place!

 Can I obtain academic credits for a German course at TREFFPUNKT?